The Famous Five travelling

 We also discovered the island connected by bridge to Svolvaer.
 There are two local symbols on that island; the statue of sailor´s wife waving to say goodbye and the racks to dry codfish.
 We were told by locals that they dry even the heads to make fish flour to export to Africa.

 At the end of June we were lucky to experience midsummer sun and white nights!

 3. Day: Uttakleiv, Haukland and Mannen

 The distances from one place to another in Lofoten are not long and it took less than two hours to arrive to Haukland beach.
 You can park the car in Haukland, climb to the top of Mannen – the peak between two beaches- go down to Uttakleiv and then walk through the tunnel back to Haukland – there are safety vests to borrow if you decide to take that option.
-If we had got only one day to experience in Lofoten, I think this would have been the one
+If I had only one day to experience in Lofoten, I think this excursion would be my choice.

 It took couple of hours to climb up to the peak and a little bit less to go down.
-The view was extremly beautiful all the time!
+The view was extremely beautiful all the time!

 Day 4 : Henningsvaer & The island of Skrova

 The fourth day was the most urban one during our stay in Lofoten.
 The village of Hennigsvaer is very photogenic and we also found many paintings of the graffiti- artist know as Mr Hmm? there.
 Nobody knows who he/ she is, but his art is very well-known!